 Hazardous Materials Team - Cherokee County Fire & Emergency Services operates one of the most well trained and equipped hazardous materials teams in Georgia.
 The Hazardous Materials Team is staffed with full time firefighters and supported by volunteers who have received extensive training on a wide range of hazardous materials.
 The team responds to dozens of hazardous materials incidents across Cherokee County annually and to requests for assistance from other communities all across northern Georgia.

-Search & Rescue Team - The Cherokee County Fire & Emergency Services Search & Rescue Team is made up of very highly trained volunteers who perform search & rescue operations in Cherokee County and areas all across Georgia. www.cherokeesar.org
+Search & Rescue Team - The Cherokee County Fire & Emergency Services Search & Rescue Team is made up of highly trained members who perform search & rescue operations in Cherokee County and areas all across Georgia. www.cherokeesar.org

 Honor Guard - Formed in the year 2000, the Cherokee County Fire & Emergency Services Honor Guard is presently composed of 20 county firefighters.
 The Honor Guard is called upon to perform a variety of functions, including parades, opening ceremonies, and funerals for fallen fire and emergency service personnel.
 The Honor Guard has appeared at the Harley Davidson 100th Anniversary Celebration in Atlanta and presented the colors at a NASCAR event at Atlanta Motor Speedway.
 The honor guard has also presented the colors during the opening day of baseball for the Atlanta Braves.